La Gomera: Geography

+Climate

+The lower altitudes of La Gomera fall into the desert climate zone, while the higher mountainous areas fall into the Mediterranean climate zone.

 Ecology

 The uppermost slopes of these barrancos, in turn, are covered by the laurisilva – or laurel rain forest, where up to 50 inches of precipitation fall each year.

 The upper reaches of this densely wooded region are almost permanently shrouded in clouds and mist, and as a result are covered in lush and diverse vegetation.
 This area forms the protected environment of Spain's Garajonay National Park, which was declared a UNESCO World Heritage Site in 1986.
 The slopes are criss-crossed by trails of varying difficulty, offering views of the surrounding area.

 The central mountains trap the moisture from the trade wind clouds and yield a temperate cloud forest climate, which contrasts with the warmer, sun-baked cliffs near sea level.

 Between these extremes is a variety of microclimates.
 For centuries, La Gomera's inhabitants have farmed the lower levels by channelling runoff water to irrigate their vineyards, orchards and banana groves.